Get patent protection for your business

 Webmarking of patented products

-From 1 October 2014, you can mark your product with a web address rather than the patent number and country.
+If you have a granted patent, you can mark your patented product with a web address rather than the patent number and country.
 This is known as 'webmarking' or 'virtual marking'.

 You can use webmarking in lieu of an actual patent marking on the product or package.
 The web address should point to a webpage where you clearly associate the product with the relevant patent number.
 You should keep this page up-to-date, reflecting any changes to the patent details for each of your products.

 QR (quick response) codes on your products should not replace webmarking.
 While QR code is 'an address', it is machine-readable and therefore cannot provide all members of the public with notice of the relevant patent rights.
 If you wish to have a scannable mark, you can affix your textual web address with a QR code.

 For more information, see detailed guidance on webmarking.